UK Islamic Mission: History

 It is registered with the Charity Commission for England and Wales, and the Fundraising Standards Board (FRSB), the UK's independent regulator for charity fundraising.

 UKIM that was formed in 1962 to "cater for the needs of a new growing Muslim community" in the UK.
-It started with the aim of meeting the needs of the British Muslim community by "establishing mosques for worship, catering for the religious education of children, organising religious and community functions, and producing basic literature on Islam in English."
+The founding association was composed of young Pakistani and other South Asian immigrants and students that had partaken in Islamist movements in their home countries, with the hope of retaining their strong faith in a secular society.
+They congregated in a study circle at the East London Mosque, ultimately leading to a strong association which culminated in UKIM's founding.
+In the coming decades, UKIM aimed to meet the needs of the British Muslim community by "establishing mosques for worship, catering for the religious education of children, organizing religious and community functions, and producing basic literature on Islam in English."